 To test this, we ran the following script on version v0.31.0 with 100 VUs.

 As the table shows, performance didn't differ much at lower numbers of data lines: up until around 1000 data lines, SharedArray shows little benefit in memory usage and had a higher upper bound of CPU usage (though not substantially higher).

 At 10k lines and above, the memory savings started to heavily carry over to CPU savings as well.

 |data lines||shared||wall time||CPU %||MEM usage||http requests|

-These numbers are purely illustrative as the performance can be affected by any additional processing of the element retrieved from the SharedArray, or if an output is in use, or it gets multiple elements, etc. While SharedArray has some CPU usage it might turn out that it will be negligible in a given situation with just 10 elements or more problematic than the memory usage for a 100k elements.
-So if in doubt you should probably run some benchmarks and decide which tradeoffs are more important for your use case.
+These numbers are purely illustrative: the performance can be affected by any additional processing of the element retrieved from the SharedArray, or if an output is in use, or it gets multiple elements, etc. While SharedArray has some CPU usage, it might turn out to be negligible in a given situation with just 10 elements, or more problematic than the memory usage for a 100k elements.
+So, if in doubt, you should probably run some benchmarks and decide which tradeoffs are more important for your use case.